flocked/Anima/Acknowledgment.md

 ### Acknowledgment

 Anima is partly based on ´Wave´ and `Motion`.

+It uses `Waves` spring calculation and some of the animation logic and `Motion`s decay and easing calculation.

 Without these libraries Anima wouldn't have been possible.

 CAKeyframeAnimation/EquatableEnough/SIMDRepresentable
 - Adam Bell